null

 How to Feed a Snake Plant

-Happy snake plants will eventually fill their entire container home with roots, and when that happens, it’s time to re-plant.
-Remove the clump from the pot and pull it apart (don’t be shy!).
-Replant sections in pots that are only ⅓ larger than the root clump, using the planting directions above.
-Give some to your pals, or spread them out through the darker corners of your home.
+Happy snake plants will eventually fill their entire container with roots, and when that happens, it's a good time to divide them.
+Remove the clump from the pot and pull it apart (don't be shy!).
+Repot your divided sections into new containers that are slightly larger than the root clump using the planting directions above.
+Gift some to your friends, or space them throughout your home.

 How to Handle Problems with Snake Plants

-Snake plants are almost comically easy to grow, so chances are you’ll encounter few problems with them.
-If the leaves of variegated types turn all green, move them to an area with more light.
-If plants outgrow their pots, re-pot them.
-Mostly, just enjoy!
+Snake plants are almost comically easy to grow, so chances are you'll encounter few problems with them.
+The most common problems are related to watering.

 Recommended Articles